DataSF/datasf.github.io/academy/_posts/2016-03-02-intermediate-excel.md

 ## About This Course

-This classroom based workshop, formerly titled *How to Be Productive in Excel*, is the second in a series of workshops on Excel offered by the Data Academy.
-It builds on the fundamentals of Excel and introduces more advanced ways to manipulate and format data in spreadsheets.
+This classroom-based workshop is the second in a series of workshops on Excel offered by the Data Academy.
+It builds on the fundamentals of Excel and introduces more advanced formulas and ways to manipulate and format data in spreadsheets.

-This course is a natural continuation of our Introduction to Excel training.
+This course assumes some comfort with Excel, including a basic understanding of formulas and standard functions and capabilities of Excel.
+By the end of the class, you’ll have the fundamentals of skills that will help you to do basic analysis, manipulation, and summary of datasets.

 ## What You’ll Learn In This Course